julbean/describealign/README.md

 describealign ask_dad_trimmed.mp4 ask_dad_moviesfortheblind_ep_01_trimmed.mp3
 ```

-Note that users of the binary release will need to add ".exe" onto describealign in the above command.
+Note that users of the Windows binary release will need to add ".exe" onto the end of describealign in the above command, while MacOS binary users will instead need to add "./" onto the beginning.

 This produces two outputs, a new video file "videos_with_ad/ad_ask_dad_trimmed.mp4" and a plot in alignment_plots: